 Several publications explored the health benefits of both hot and cold baths, most of which had to do with the purification of the body.

 The implementation of modern indoor plumbing in the Victorian era allowed people to reap the benefits of hydrotherapy in their own homes.
-The above image depicts a clawfoot tub similar to the those you might find in Victorian-era homes.
+You can see an example of this depicted by a clawfoot tub similar to those you might find in Victorian-era homes.

 Various types of hydrotherapy were also introduced at both European and American sanitariums, where they were used to treat mental illnesses, alcoholism and other conditions.

 Today, hydrotherapy is as popular as ever and is now supported by modern science as a legitimate treatment of various respiratory, nervous, musculoskeletal and cardiovascular conditions.